Battle of the Samichon River: First night, 24/25 July 1953

-Throughout the night, the 11th Marine Regiment had been heavily engaged, with the regiment and the 10 battalions under its operational control in the 1st Marine Division sector firing a total of 23,725 rounds, including those from batteries of the US 25th Infantry Division Artillery, the US I Corps Artillery and the 1st Commonwealth Divisional Artillery.
-The weight of indirect fire available to the defenders had been significant, and the whole of the 1st Commonwealth Divisional Artillery (80 guns) had also been engaged during the fighting, firing in support of both the Australians on Hill 121 and the Marines on their left flank, defending Hill 111 and Boulder City.
-Unhindered by the restrictions on ammunition usage which had applied to the Marines during this period, the supporting fires of the British-Commonwealth 3.45 in 25-pounder field guns proved of considerable assistance.
-A liaison officer from 16 RNZA was sent subsequently over to the Marine artillery regiment during the night to establish communication.
+Throughout the night, the 11th Marine Regiment had been heavily engaged, with the regiment and the 10 battalions under its operational control in the 1st Marine Division sector firing a total of 23,725 rounds, including those from batteries of the U.S. 25th Infantry Division Artillery, the US I Corps Artillery and the 1st Commonwealth Divisional Artillery.
+The weight of indirect fire available to the defenders had been significant, and the whole of the 1st Commonwealth Divisional Artillery (80 guns) had also been engaged during the fighting, firing in support of both the Australians on Hill 121 and the marines on their left flank, defending Hill 111 and Boulder City.
+Unhindered by the restrictions on ammunition usage which had applied to the marines during this period, the supporting fires of the British-Commonwealth 3.45 in 25-pounder field guns proved of considerable assistance.
+A liaison officer from 16 RNZA was sent subsequently over to the marine artillery regiment during the night to establish communication.
 More than 13,000 rounds were fired by the British and New Zealand gunners that night, with the close defensive fire having a devastating effect on the assaulting PVA infantry.
 The artillery had also effectively halted the PVA assault against Hill 121, resulting in a fair degree of frustration among the Australian infantry, some of whom later expressed disappointment at being prevented from getting to grips with the PVA by the accurate New Zealand artillery fire.